sjkobayashi/sjkobayashi.github.io/index.md

 My primary research agenda revolves around examining the economic and policy implications arising from the interplay of firms' strategic behavior, market mechanisms, and information structure.
 I have focused on the online advertising industry, which presents a rich landscape for my research due to its intricate market mechanism and reliance on online data for advertising.

-I will be on the Econ job market during the 2023-2024 academic year.
+I will be on the economics job market during the 2023-2024 academic year.
 - [[curriculum vitae]](assets/files/shunto-kobayashi-cv.pdf)
 - sjkobaya@caltech.edu